bmt26/Predator-Prey-Simulator/README.md

 # Predator-Prey-Simulator

-**Predator-Prey-Simulato** is an java application that has an AI learn how to play the included game.
+**Predator-Prey-Simulator** is an java application that has an AI learn how to play the included game.

 ## Video Walkthrough